CyVerse-learning-materials/SciApps_guide/association.rst

   3. Check the 'Association' workflow, then click "Load".
 The App forms are loaded in the main panel, and analysis histories are loaded in the right panel.

+  4. Alternatively, click 'Visualize' to display the workflow diagram.
+Analysis histories will also be loaded in the right panel.

      |association_workflow|

      ..
 Note::